dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Destiny is not a matter of chance, it is a matter of choice.
-It is not something to be waited for, but something to be achieved.
+  If you think of yourselves as helpless and ineffectual, it is certain that you will create a despotic government to be your master.
+The wise despot, therefore, maintains among his subjects a popular sense that they are helpless and ineffectual.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (986 days)